-I already said a few words about myself here and if you already read some of my blogposts, you might already know a few things about me.
-Anyways, find below some frequently asked questions that I will answer here happily.
+I have said a few words about myself here and if you read some of my blogposts, you might already know a few things about me.
+Anyways, find below some frequently asked questions that I will answer happily.

 If there is anything you wish to know, don't hesitate but send me a message!